1. Blog

 Are Eggs for Dogs a Good Idea?

+Can dogs eat eggs?
+Are eggs good for dogs?
 Eggs can be good protein sources, particularly egg yolks, and they do contain helpful fatty acids, like omega-3, folic acid, and other vitamins and minerals that give them a high nutritional value.
-As long as they are consumed in a safe manner and under the guide of a veterinarian, they can make for great treats or even dietary supplements.
+As long as they are consumed in a safe manner and under the guidance of a veterinarian, they can make for a great snack.

-Fresh eggs, therefore, can be a high-quality source of many nutritional ingredients that help your pooch build and maintain a healthy immune system, keep his digestive system running smoothly, and avoid health issues associated with certain nutritional deficiencies.
+Fresh eggs, therefore, can be a high-quality source of many nutritional ingredients that help your pooch build and maintain a healthy immune system, keep his digestive system running smoothly, and potentially avoid certain nutritional deficiencies.

 Moreover, for picky eaters, eggs can be used as a topper to get them to eat their regular food, which is a step in the right direction.